If there is only one thing that you will read about hiring contractors, make this page that thing!

 2. How Many Contractors Do I Contact for My Estimate?

-The short answer is as many as it takes!
+The short answer is as many as it takes to get apples to apples estimates and to get comfortable with one of them!

 Great!
 You found several contractors who have decent working history according to the records you verified with the Better Business Bureau, Department of Consumer Protections, and any other authority local to you that keeps complaint histories on businesses.